E1i/CV/README.md

 Took a part in the development of `Addons Framework`, which company used to create cross-browser cashback solutions before [WebExtensions API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs) has been created, and other private libraries particularly bringing [FLUX](https://www.qsstechnosoft.com/blog/how-flux-architecture-used-in-web-development/#:~:text=A%20Flux%20is%20an%20architectural,React%20to%20enhance%20their%20scalability.) to browser web extensions and `plugins` to project builders such as [webpack](https://webpack.js.org/) and [vite](https://vitejs.dev/)

 Worked mostly in big projects, such as [SimilarWeb](https://www.similarweb.com/) as part of international & remote teams on lead engineer positions.
 Most of them are still under non-disclosure agreement (NDA) :(

+ Since late 2024, I have been engaged in prompt engineering and coding with AI assistants like GitHub Copilot and Cursor to enhance productivity and explore new stacks, cover existing fucntionality with tests, write technical documentation, and code refactoring.

 ---